AlkalineGarrett/aiddgen/DERIVED_SUMMARIES.md

 - ❌ Doesn't represent a meaningful reduction - essentially just removes the specific file naming pattern (${slice name}-dux) and the "Build" instruction

 **What to do instead:**
-Don't create a derived knowledge bit.
+Don't create a summary knowledge bit.

 ### Node: AIDD javascript-io-network-effects rule: call function